hfstack/ai-web-studio/README.md

 ## Deployment

-To deploy AIStudio to a cloud server, follow these steps:
+To deploy AIWebStudio to a cloud server, follow these steps:

 1. Choose a cloud server that supports Node.js (such as AWS EC2, Google Cloud, Alibaba Cloud, etc.)